 1. Trim your trees

-Trim your trees twice a year in early spring and fall—zero in on dead and damaged branches.
+Trim your trees twice yearly in early spring and fall—zero in on dead and damaged branches.
 Maintain a minimum of 10-15 feet between healthy branches and your home and other property.
 Protect your home during fall wildfire season in Virginia which runs from Oct.
 15 through Nov.
 30 each year.
 Having a defensible space around your home can prevent wildfires from quickly reaching your home.
 After hurricane season ends and winter arrives, Virginia ice storms can add excessive weight to tree branches, causing them to break off when they wouldn't otherwise.

 2. Check your trees' health